cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

     ***Password:*** `<to_be_provided>`

-    Passwrds are stored encrypted in the CloudForms database.
+    Passwords are stored encrypted in the CloudForms database.

     ![provide VM credentials](../../common/img/ansible-vm-credentials.png)